manghat/obsidian-published/content/index.md

 ---
-title: Welcome to Quartz
+title: Home | Writing by Ashwin Manghat
 draft: false
 ---

-This is a blank Quartz installation.
+This is a black page for now.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-This is the new test.